MicrosoftDocs/mesh-docs/mesh/develop/getting-started/samples/science-building.md

 The *ScienceBuilding* project (scene: *ScienceBuilding*) contains a carefully designed scene that demonstrates the power of combining appealing visuals with the creative use of Mesh Physics features found in the Mesh toolkit.
 Feel free to inspect, modify and play with the scene or use elements to creatively enhance your own custom experiences!

-In the gallery there a a number of exhibits and activities.

-**Exhibits**

-Four of the exhibits are in the Science Building's main hall.
+In the gallery there a a number of exhibits.
+Four of the main exhibits are in the Science Building's main hall.

 :::image type="content" source="../../../media/samples/science-building/002-sci-bldg-wide-630.png" alt-text="Elevated view of the four exhibits in the main hall of the science building" lightbox="../../../media/samples/science-building/001-sci-bldg-wide-1260.png":::